 The military has been huge in the development of Aurora over the years.
 For nearly 100 years our city has enjoyed a huge military presence and it’s been home to many service men and women as well as their families.
 The military makes up a huge part of the rich heritage that it took to create Aurora as a booming town.
 Find out more about the start of our city by clicking here.

 It’s important to take the time to honor those who have served and are taking the time out of their lives to serve, our country in the armed forces.
 During 1918, at the beginning of the boom time for the city of Aurora, Arm General Hospital, which was re-named to Fitzsimons Army Hospital, was originally built on the east side of town.
 However, twenty years later, in the year 1938, Lowry Air Force Base opened up on the southwest corner of town.
 So instead of closing the Fitzsimons hospital, they decided to upgrade the facility in time for the care of wounded servicemen in 1941 during World War II.
-Our Aurora veterinary clinic is actually very close to the site of an old military training ground!
+Parkside Animal Health Center and the Grandview Dog Park are actually very close to the site of an old military training ground!
+The training ground (which now includes a large parking lot) is also a favorite location for the Meow and Lulu Mobiles.

 In 1942, Lowry was expanded to an area that was 15 miles to the east of the original location.
 This subsequently became Buckley Air National Guard Base and then later was renamed to Buckley Air Force Base.
 Today, Aurora is home to the Colorado Freedom Memorial.
 It was dedicated in 2013 in order to honor all of the Colorado Military Personnel that have lost their lives serving our country.